 Although popular, fractional odds can be harder to work with when comparing values or using matched betting tools, making decimal odds the preferred choice.

-American odds are used in the US and are expressed as either positive (+) or negative (-) values:
+American odds are used in the US and are expressed as either positive (+) or negative (-) values—if you follow US sports like basketball, cross-check how they appear in our basketball betting guide:

 For matched betting, decimal odds are best because they provide a direct payout calculation.
 However, if you come across fractional odds, you can easily convert them: